 The Center for Faith, Sexuality, and Gender: This is an organization founded by Preston Sprinkle, who has generated excellent content, trainings, and books regarding the intersection of faith and LGBTQ+ people.
 The Center will host conferences, post research articles, and occasionally host seminars (some free, some paid) over Zoom about various specific topics in this area.
 There is also a podcast Preston Sprinkle has called "Theology in the Raw," where there are many episodes about LGBTQ+ related things.

 Revoice: This is another non-profit that hosts a conference once a year, specifically for sexual and gender minorities, and secondarily for pastors and ministers who want to learn more about this topic.
-They also have a chapter that meets for a discussion once a
+They also have a chapter that meets for a discussion once a month at Park Hill Church here in San Diego.

 Go through the following resource together.